 So that’s my comprehensive assessment of what I find to be the best bottles for kombucha.
 I’m a homesteader at heart so I really believe that you should use what you have and just get started.
 You might actually hate kombucha, or hate the process of making it over and over and over.

 See if you like it.
 See if the process of making it works into your schedule.
-THEN invest in more fancy bottles that make it more fizzy and more impressive looking.
+THEN invest in high-quality kombucha bottles that make it more fizzy and more impressive looking.
 Until you know that this is the thing for you, it doesn’t really make sense to invest a bunch of money into it!

 I’m planning on writing more posts about the process of kombucha from beginning to end.
 I hope you’ll join me for those!
-Until then, tell me what you’ve used to bottle YOUR kombucha!
+Until then, tell me what you’re using to bottle your next batch of kombucha!

 Pin for Later!